Recruitment & Qualifications

 A formal interview panel may not get the best out of the candidates.
 Alternative approaches could include:

 - Work-based tasks allowing the young person to demonstrate relevant skills

 - Meeting candidates as a group to view how they interact

 There are 9 qualification levels in England, Wales and Northern Ireland.
 For a full list click here.

-The Government is introducing new grades for GCSEs in England – replacing current grades A* - G with grades 9-1.
+The Government has introduced new grades for GCSEs in England – replacing current grades A* to G with grades 9 to 1.

 Grade 9 is the highest grade and Grade 4 is the benchmark for a pass at GCSE.